menu

 Village de Lest West is a suburban neighborhood (based on population density) located in New Orleans, Louisiana.

-Village de Lest West real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and townhomes.
+Village de Lest West real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Village de Lest West neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics